What is a TCP Connection Termination procedure?

 The procedure is named TCP three-way handshake.
 In this tutorial, we are describing the connection termination procedure with examples.

-The first thing that comes to mind is why there is a procedure for connection termination?
-A communicating entity can just stop sending data and inform the other side about the connection termination?
-Yes this is possible, but TCP is a reliable protocol (reliable means no message loss at any stage), so defines a protocol procedure to terminate the connection with no message loss.
+The first thing that comes to mind is why there is a procedure for connection termination.
+A communicating entity can stop sending data and inform the other side about the connection termination.
+This is possible, but TCP is a reliable protocol (reliable means no message loss at any stage), so it defines a protocol procedure to terminate the connection with no message loss.

 A TCP connection is a pair of unidirectional streams, one stream in each direction.
-E.g if hosts A and B have a TCP connection in between, one stream is from A to B and the other stream is from B to A. Each side of the stream should be closed gracefully.
+E.g., if hosts A and B have a TCP connection in between, one stream is from A to B, and the other is from B to A. Each side of the stream should be closed gracefully.
 Let’s try to understand the need for a connection termination procedure in layman’s terms.

 How does a connection terminate?
 With example –